 (ideally wool or silk).

-8. Affirmations or mantra may be used during the second and third stages of meditation, not the fourth stage.
+8. Affirmations or mantras may be used during the second and third stages of meditation, not the fourth stage.

-Affirmations and mantra are phrases, words or syllables that refer to an aspect of Spirit and assist in mental focus.
-Mental focus is required for efficient use of intuition.
-Mantra are usually Sanskrit.
-Examples of affirmations and mantra are: I am Love, God, Omm and any aspect of Spirit.
+Affirmations and mantras are phrases, words, or syllables that refer to an aspect of Spirit and assist in mental focus.
+Mental focus is required for the efficient use of intuition.
+Mantra is usually Sanskrit.
+Examples of affirmations and mantras are: I am Love, God, Omm, and any aspect of Spirit.
 These are used in the second stage of meditation by quietly repeating the selected affirmation or mantra, as each breath is exhaled.

-In the forth stage, the affirmation or mantra is dropped, and Spirit is experienced in the Divine Silence.
+In the fourth stage, the affirmation or mantra is dropped, and Spirit is experienced in Divine Silence.

 Place the hands palm up at the juncture between the thigh and abdomen.